 - Boolean flags which indicate if the user has seen welcome screens or introductory tooltips.

 Generally, we recommend Auto Backup because it requires no work to implement.
 Apps that target Android 6.0 (API level 23) or higher are automatically enabled for Auto Backup.
-The Auto Backup feature does have some limitations in terms of what data it can backup and it's availability on Android 6.0 and higher devices.
-Consider using the Key/Value Backup feature if you have more specific needs for backing up your app data.
-For more information, see Comparison of Key/Value and Auto Backup.
+The Auto Backup feature is a file-based approach to backing up app data.
+While Auto Backup is simple to implement, you may consider using the Key/Value Backup feature if you have more specific needs for backing up data.

 Note: If Wi-Fi isn't available, Key/Value Backup may use mobile data.
 Key/Value Backup is therefore typically not suitable for app data contents, such as media, downloaded files, and caches, unless the amount of data is very small.